Chookees/Synchronizer/README.md

 ### 🔜 V0.2.0.0 -> Q3 2023
 - First solution for showing progress of the backup to the user
 - "Report Issue" function.
+- .log file archiving of up to 5 logs
+- Bugfixes
+- Code optimization (>15min and 31sec)

 ### ✅ V0.1.0.0 {45.9GB => 15min and 31sec}
 - Basic functionalities